SamsungInternet/three-effects/README.md

 # three-effects

 A minimal framework for three.js development.
-It provides mechanisms to implement performant post processing and entity component systems
+It eases the implemention of performant post processing and entity component systems

 ## Post Processing

 The library exposes the attachEffects function, which takes THREE.Scene objects as its argument and returns control functions tied to the provided scene object.

-The scene.onBeforeRender and .onAfterRender callbacks are tapped to swap render targets internally in renderer.render and perform post processing transparently.
+Internally, attachEffects binds the scene.onBeforeRender and .onAfterRender callback handlers to swap render targets and perform post processing transparently.

-The control function is used to set the final composition shader which will output to the screen/hmd or whatever render target was bound when renderer.render was called.
+The returned control function is used as the final composition shader which outputs to the screen/hmd or whatever render target was bound when renderer.render() was called.

 The full fragment shader needs to be passed to the function as a string argument.
 The scene.userData property is used as the uniforms container for the final step.